PaddlePaddle/PaddleOCR/README.md

 English | [简体中文](README_ch.md)

 <a name="Intro"></a>
-## Intro
+## Intro 简介
-PaddleOCR aims to create multilingual, leading and practical OCR tools that help users train better models and apply them into practice.
+Baidu PaddleOCR aims to create multilingual, leading and practical OCR tools that help users train STOA OCR models and apply them into practice.

 <a name="PP-OCR-Pipeline"></a>
-## System Architecture
+## System Architecture 系统架构
 <div align="center">
     <img src="./doc/ppocr_framework.png" width="800">
 </div>

 PaddleOCR is a practical ultra-lightweight OCR system.
 It is mainly composed of 3 parts: the DB Text Detection, the Detection Frame Correction and the CRNN Text Recognition.
 The system adopts 19 effective strategies from 8 aspects including the Backbone Network Selection and Adjustment, Prediction Head Design, Data Augmentation, Learning Rate Transformation Strategy, Regularization Parameter Selection, Pre-training Model Use, Automatic Model Tailoring and Quantization to optimize and slim down each module.
 The final results are an ultra-lightweight Chinese & English OCR model with an overall size being 3.5M and an English digital OCR model being 2.8M.
 For more details, please refer to our [technical report](https://arxiv.org/abs/2009.09941).
 Besides, the Implementation of FPGM Pruner and PACT Quantization is based on [PaddleSlim](https://github.com/PaddlePaddle/PaddleSlim).

-<a name="Attention"></a>
+<a name="News"></a>
-## Attention
+## News 新闻
-PaddleOCR supports both dynamic graph and static graph programming paradigm
+Note: PaddleOCR now supports both dynamic graph and static graph programming paradigm
 - Dynamic graph: dygraph branch (default), **supported by paddle 2.0.0 ([installation](./doc/doc_en/installation_en.md))**
 - Static graph: develop branch

-**Recent updates**

 - 2021.02.08 Release PaddleOCRv2.0(branch release/2.0) and set as default branch.
 Check release note here: https://github.com/PaddlePaddle/PaddleOCR/releases/tag/v2.0.0 .